An image of a person taking notes while watching a design master class.

 This Master Class is perfect for anyone curious about a UX career, whether you're a newcomer exploring your options or an experienced professional seeking a change.

-Led by Pavitra S. Tandon, a seasoned UX manager with over 14 years of experience working with diverse clients and teams, this class will provide valuable insights and practical guidance for a career in UX.
+Pavitra S. Tandon—a seasoned UX manager with over 14 years of experience working with diverse clients and teams—leads this class, which will provide valuable insights and practical guidance for a career in UX.
 Pavitra's extensive background in integrating data, UX and design thinking techniques and her passion to mentor and volunteer makes her an ideal guide for aspiring and established UX professionals.

 References and Where to Learn More